Attachment focused EMDR

-EMDR is a type of psychotherapy in which uses the brain’s natural healing processes to alleviate the symptoms of Post traumatic stress disorder (PTSD) and other trauma related problems.
+EMDR is a type of psychotherapy that uses the brain’s natural healing processes to alleviate the symptoms of Post-traumatic stress disorder (PTSD) and other trauma-related problems.
 A key feature of EMDR is bilateral stimulation.
-This is the process in which eye movements, hand taps or sounds are used to stimulate the left and right sides of the brain while the traumatic events are active in the clients mind.
-EMDR uses this process to make the memories of the trauma less distressing and to enable the brain to think about it in different, less threatening ways.
+This is the process in which eye movements, hand taps or sounds are used to stimulate the left and right sides of the brain while the traumatic events are active in the client’s mind.
+EMDR uses this process to make the trauma memories less distressing and enable the brain to think about them in different, less threatening ways.

 When the distress associated with painful memories has been successfully reduced, current and potential future problems influenced by the memories are then resolved using further processing and resource building.
 In a nutshell, EMDR seeks to remove the barriers to normal current functioning by alleviating the pain from the past.
 It’s excellent at doing this.